Sandpaper is a key tool in the process of removing paint from wood.

 This is a type of sandpaper with a grit level between coarse and fine.

-If you are sanding down to take the paint off any carved wood surfaces, this is an ideal grade for you.
+This is an ideal grade for you if you are sanding down to take the paint off any carved wood surfaces.

 4- Fine Sandpaper

 This type of sandpaper is available in 120 and 220-grit grits, with the latter being finer.

 In most DIY projects, this wood sandpaper will be enough.
 If you need to sand between coats, use fine-grit sandpaper.

 Sandpaper with fine grains conforms to the shape of the wood more than sandpaper with coarse grains.